 “A Cold Kingdom” (2016), a “found” series on winter in Canadian history.

-I also sit on the editorial board of Findings/Trouvailles, the blog of The Champlain Society.
+From 2013 to 2017, I also sat on the editorial board of Findings/Trouvailles, the blog of The Champlain Society.
 Findings/Trouvailles offers researchers the opportunity to explain how a fascinating object or document they have found in the archives can shed new light on Canadian history.

 Although I microblog regularly on Twitter, I don’t keep a long-form blog.
 I occasionally contribute to various group blogs.
 My recent posts include: